aeecleclair/Hyperion/README.md

 The `config.yaml` contains environment variables that are internal to the Python runtime _because_ they are only used in the Python code.

 1. `ACCESS_TOKEN_SECRET_KEY` and `RSA_PRIVATE_PEM_STRING`: An example of each is provided.
-   You can generate your own if you want, or just change a couple characters in the examples, or deliberately leave it as it is (just remove the #).
+   You can generate your own if you want, or just change a couple characters in the examples, or deliberately leave it as it is.
 2. `SQLITE_DB`: **tells Hyperion whether to use SQLite or PostgreSQL**.
    - If you use **SQLite**: this field should be a (relative) filename, by default we named it `app.db`, you can change this name.
      Hyperion will create this file for you and use it as the database.